Oslandia/workshop-postgis-qgis-3d/workshop.md

 See here for more information about this query: http://blog.cleverelephant.ca/2015/02/breaking-linestring-into-segments.html

 Query steps are:
-- select all lines from osm_roads_boulder
+- select all lines from osm_road_boulder
 - dump all points of the geometries, keeping the line id
 - use a window function to make a line between two consecutive points
     - partition by line id and order by its id and the position of the point in the line